 Getting started with your job search

 Now that you’ve had the chance to consider a few new ideas, you might be wondering exactly how to get started on your next adventure.
-To give yourself the best chance at landing the role you want, it can help to come up with a carefully considered plan.
+In order to give yourself the best chance at landing the role you want, it can help to come up with a carefully considered plan.
 You may find the following steps useful in doing so:

 - Think carefully about what career or job you’d like to set your sights on.